bbcmicrobit/micropython/docs/tutorials/gestures.rst

         "Don't count on it"
         "My reply is no",
         "My sources say no",
-        "Outlook not so good"
+        "Outlook not so good",
-        "Very doubtful"
+        "Very doubtful",
     ]

     while True: